 COMPARISON WITH OTHER SYSTEMATIC REVIEWS

 To date, no other meta-analysis of probiotics for IBS has been published.
 Recent published reviews of probiotics for IBS included fewer studies (range, 4 to 12) and focused primarily on evaluating the rationale and potential mechanisms for probiotics as treatment for IBS.
 No prior reviews have attempted to calculate a pooled estimate of efficacy, and few reviews provided a detailed summary of individual studies’ outcome data or unpooled risk estimates.

 IMPLICATIONS FOR FUTURE RESEARCH

-This review highlights important considerations for the design of future studies of probiotics as a potential treatment for IBS (Table ).
+This review highlights important considerations for the design of future studies of probiotics as a potential treatment for IBS (Table 7).
 There is a need for standardized outcome assessments and larger studies, preferably with longer duration of treatment and follow-up.
 Future studies should make every effort to minimize loss-to-follow-up and to adhere to ITT principles, analyzing all subjects with the group to which they were originally assigned, notwithstanding potential noncompliance with treatment or the use of other (non-study) medications.
 Following these methodological principles will provide greater assurance that results are not due to bias.
 Future studies would benefit from better standardization of outcomes to be studied, including the use of uniform symptom scales.
 We recommend that future studies examine overall relief of IBS symptoms as an outcome.
 Although many prior studies primarily reported symptom scores, a statistically significant reduction in symptom score may not be meaningful to an individual patient suffering from IBS.
 Bijkerk et al examined the validity of 10 methods to assess IBS response and found a single question asking about ‘adequate relief of IBS-related symptoms’ was as valid as more detailed questionnaires on outcome.
 In order to determine if one probiotic strain is more effective for IBS than others, confirmatory trials with the same probiotic strains are required.